 Tick, tock, tick, tock.

 The lunch bell rang and Mr. Mundane continued to lecture, like he either didn’t hear the bell or just didn’t care.
-All the kids hopped up, chairs scraping across the linoleum, and practically ran out the door.
+All the kids hopped up, chairs scraping across the linoleum, and practically ran out of the door.
 Maxwell was the last to leave.
 He stopped in the hallway just on the other side of the doorway and turned to look back at his teacher as the door shut behind him.
 Mr. Mundane was still lecturing, his eyes closed, not noticing that the classroom was empty.
 Maxwell shook his head as he headed down the hallway toward his locker where Billy was waiting.

 “What do you have today,” Billy said, opening his classic Partridge Family lunchbox that his mother had found for him on eBay.